-Legally it is a very straightforward process to have a wedding in the Cook Islands for citizens from New Zealand, Australia, the United States, Canada, and most European countries.
-However some countries may require more documentation than mentioned below, so we recommend that you check with your country’s marriage licensing department or agency if in anyway unsure of what is required.
+Legally it is a very straight forward process to have a wedding in the Cook Islands for citizens from New Zealand, Australia, the United States, Canada, and most European countries.
+However some countries may require more documentation than mentioned below, so we recommend that you check with your country’s marriage licensing department or agency if you are in anyway unsure of what is required.

 The legal age of consent to marry and have a Cook Islands wedding is 20 years, otherwise written approval by parents is required.